 Now for aptX HD, which is essentially an updated, beefed-up aptX with the ability to transfer music in a way that permits better sound quality.

 Released in reaction to the increasing popularity of hi-res audio, aptX HD supports audio up to 24-bit/48kHz.
 Compression remains at a ratio of 4:1, but the bitrate is higher than that of aptX at 576kbps.
-It can therefore carry higher-quality audio than aptX without losing as much information, though compression still means you are not getting lossless audio. aptX HD supports 24-bit music files, but cannot transmit it with all of its detail intact.
+It can therefore carry higher-quality audio than aptX without losing as much information, though compression still means you are not getting lossless audio. aptX HD supports 24-bit music files, but cannot transmit it with all of the detail intact.

-Not only can they handle end-to-end 24-bit audio, but they also provide greater digital-signal processing than their predecessors.
+Not only can they handle end-to-end 24-bit audio, but they also provide greater digital signal processing than their predecessors.
 Qualcomm promises a lower signal-to-noise ratio through encoding and decoding, as well as less distortion too, particularly in the 10-20kHz range.

 The requirement for a specific chipset means you will get aptX HD only if you have the right devices in the first place: there is no option for a software upgrade later, nor is there any scope for any sort of audio ‘upscaling’.